 Unearned Revenue Accounting

-Now, after working for a month, MNC has earned $ 1000 i.e. it has provided its services to XYZ, thus it will accrue its earning
+Now, after working for a month, MNC has earned $ 1000, i.e., it has provided its services to XYZ; thus it will accrue its earning

-It is important to understand that while analyzing a company, Unearned Sales Revenue should be taken into consideration as it is an indication of the growth visibility of the business.
+It is essential to understand that while analyzing a company, Unearned Sales Revenue should be taken into consideration as it is an indication of the growth visibility of the business.
 Higher Unearned income highlights the strong order inflow for the company and also results in good liquidity for the business as a whole.
-Furthermore, unearned income doesn’t result in cash outflow in future as only Unearned Sales Revenue, a liability, on the Unearned Sales Revenue Balance Sheet, is reduced as revenue is recognized on providing the goods or services proportionately.
+Furthermore, unearned income doesn’t result in cash outflow in the future as only Unearned Sales Revenue, a liability, on the Unearned Sales Revenue Balance Sheet, is reduced as revenue is recognized on providing the goods or services proportionately.

-Popular Industries where Deferred Revenue is common includes Airline Industry (tickets booked by the customer in advance), Insurance Industry (Insurance premium is always paid in advance), Legal Firms (Legal retainer paid in advance), and Publishing Firms (subscription paid in advances) such as Magazine etc. An airline Industry usually receives the advance payment of tickets booked by customers but the actual service (travel date) usually happen at a later date and such industries are required to report the same in the Financial Statements as per the methods discussed henceforth.
+Popular Industries where Deferred Revenue is common includes Airline Industry (tickets booked by the customer in advance), Insurance Industry (Insurance premium is always paid in advance), Legal Firms (Legal retainer paid in advance), and Publishing Firms (subscription paid in advances) such as Magazine, etc. An airline Industry usually receives the advance payment of tickets booked by customers.
+Still, the actual service (the travel date) typically happens at a later date, and such industries are required to report the same in the Financial StatementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. as per the methods discussed henceforth.